 Purpose and Scope

 There is a well-recognized need to capture digital information associated with a great variety of endeavours in virtually all areas of society.
-However it is widely recognized that many such endeavours are not able, for one reason or another, to leave a sufficient legacy of information so others can reuse and fully leverage the effort that has gone into the endeavour.
-The purpose of this Recommended Practice is provide guidance for projects about the metadata (the term Additional Information is used below) that needs to be captured and/or generated, and retained in order to ensure that the information created by the project, either as part of its main objectives or as a by-product of achieving those objectives, can be exploited over the long term.
+However, it is widely recognized that many such endeavours are not able, for one reason or another, to leave a sufficient legacy of information so others can reuse and fully leverage the effort that has gone into the endeavour.
+The purpose of this Recommended Practice is provide guidance for projects about the metadata (the term Additional Information is used below because the term “metadata” is too unspecific and its use can cause confusion) that needs to be captured and/or generated, and retained in order to ensure that the information created by the project, either as part of its main objectives or as a by-product of achieving those objectives, can be exploited over the short, medium and long term.

 This Recommended Practice deals with the aspects of a project, in particular the terminology used.
 Many of these terms are already used with various definitions within the target communities for this standard – e.g. space, science, records management and archival communities.
 It is expected that other communities can easily map this terminology to the terminology used within those communities.
 The Reference Model for an Open Archival Information System (OAIS) provided a starting point and inputs from a variety of other sources were used to arrive at the terms used within this standard.